ovh/docs/pages/platform/ai/notebook_tuto_how_to_cli_data_notebooks/guide.en-gb.md

 title: AI Notebooks - Tutorial - Manage your data with CLI
 slug: notebooks/tuto-access-object-storage-data
 excerpt: Learn how to access data from your Object Storage in your Notebook
-section: Command Line Interface
+section: AI Notebooks tutorials
-order: 208
+order: 01
 ---

 **Last updated 27th of May, 2021.**